typora/support.typora.io/_posts/2016-01-01-Markdown Reference.md

 _single underscores_

-GFM will ignores underscores in words, which is commonly used in code and names, like this:
+GFM will ignore underscores in words, which is commonly used in code and names, like this:

 > wow_great_stuff
 >